Fixitfy/fx-input/README.md

 - `ensure fx-input` in the top of your resources.cfg

 # features
-- Custom designe Fixitfy
+- Custom designe Fixitfy.
-- Very easy to use
+- Very easy to use.

 # Credit
 * credit goes to the QBCORE and RSGCore team for basecode and functionality